Tile layers are useful when you need to show a map or layer on the web for the visualization of relatively static data.

 Vector tile layers have the best performance on machines with newer hardware, and they can be displayed in the current versions of most desktop browsers, including Google Chrome, Mozilla Firefox, and Microsoft Edge.
 You can add vector tile layers as operational layers or basemaps to Map Viewer, Map Viewer Classic, or Scene Viewer.

 Vector basemaps include a number of styles that you can customize.
-Visit the Esri vector basemap group to see sample vector styles you can use as well as what can be done to change the look of the map.
+Visit the Esri vector basemap group to see sample vector styles you can use as well as how you can change the look of the map.
 Sample styles include simple color changes and more involved redesigns using sprite and font changes.
 The vector basemaps are updated frequently and include regular contributions from the GIS community.

 With ArcGIS Pro 1.2 and later, you can share a vector tile package to your organization and publish the uploaded vector tile package as a hosted layer.
 With ArcGIS Pro 1.4 and later, you can publish a hosted vector tile layer from a map in ArcGIS Pro directly to ArcGIS Online.